schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 Microsoft Windows.
 Windows developers are aware of the work required, and are considering it for a future version.

-Juniper routers block traffic for 240/4 by default, but there is a simple configuration switch to disable that check, at which point they are fully functional.
+Juniper routers block traffic for 240/4 by default, but there has been a simple configuration switch to disable that check since 2010, at which point they are fully functional.

-Cisco routers are as yet unexplored.
+Some cisco routers can assign and route 240/4, most don't.

 ## Routing to extended unicast networks

-The reaction of free software routing applications to receiving routing updates that include the extended unicast addresses is as yet undetermined.
+The reaction of free software routing applications to receiving routing updates that include the extended unicast addresses is as yet somewhat undetermined.

 Cisco and Juniper routers' reaction to seeing routing updates that include the extended unicast addresses is as yet undetermined.

 The [@RFC6126] Babel routing protocol and its primary implementation fully supports unicast 240/4.
-The status of the other extended unicast networks in Babel is as yet unknown.

 Patches for allowing unicast 240/4 routes have been submitted to the BGP/OSPF/ISIS capable routing daemon projects, "Bird", and "FRR".
 However, there may be interoperability issues with unmodified daemons.

+All we have observed is an increase in logfile messages, no session drops, no crashes, for as-yet unpatched routing daemons.

 ## Zeroth and final addresses in subnets